What are the instances in a day where you might need to use small group instruction?

 You may want to ensure that your group that needs the most support is provided with the most of your time; while the group of students that do not need your help as much get less support.

 Sometimes this means I meet with my ‘high’ group first and then let them go off and explore concepts.
 While with my lower group I may meet with them more often or even daily throughout the week.

 Since you planned at the beginning what expectations (or cluster of expectations) you were looking to cover with your weekly lessons you can assess students on their mastery skills on this topic.

 The method of note-taking or data collection will be whatever works for you as a teacher.
 Here are some of my own favourite ways to collect data.

-- Class list – Using colour coding or a numerical code I will write the expectation or cluster of expectations at the top of the page and then as I meet with students I will make notes of what level or skill they demonstrated with me during guided reading.
+- Class list – Using colour coding or a numerical code I will write the expectation or cluster of expectations at the top of the page.
+Then, as I meet with students, I will make notes of what level or skill they demonstrated with me during guided reading.

 - Tech – There are many apps that let you take notes and anecdotal notes on student performance.
 Apps like markbook, or Idocieo are all great options to record assessments of your students.

 - A class list with open boxes that allow me to write a quick note about each student and how they are doing.

 - A group book: if you are meeting with specific student groups you can have a different notebook or page for each member of the group and simply take notes based on just the lesson and students from that group.